 Will the evaluator make recommendations as to physical custody and visitation?

 Historically, forensic experts were always asked to make recommendations in child custody cases as to who should get custody.
 Following the 2005 case of John A. v.
-Bridget M. , where the Appellate Division criticized the excessive reliance of Judges on recommendations of evaluators, for some years many courts were requiring the evaluators to write reports with no recommendations as to custody.
+Bridget M. , where the Appellate Division criticized the excessive reliance of judges on recommendations of evaluators, for some years many courts were requiring the evaluators to write reports with no recommendations as to custody.

 Choosing forensic evaluators

-The typical procedure followed by most courts is to ask the parties to confer and see if they can agree to an expert, and if not, to submit one or more names with CV’s.
+The typical procedure followed by most courts is to ask the parties to confer and see if they can agree on an expert, and if not, to submit one or more names with CV’s.